Comparison

 The security question, straight

-Guerrero is a state that carries real security concerns, and that scares people off.
-The honest read: the tourist zones of Zihuatanejo and Ixtapa have long operated as a relatively calm pocket, and the trouble that makes headlines is generally tied to other parts of the state and to organized crime, not tourists on the beach.
-Flying in and staying local is a very different risk profile than driving the highways around the region.
+Let’s answer the anxious question early, because it is the reason half of you are reading.
+Guerrero is a state that carries real security concerns, and the headlines are not imaginary.
+The honest read: the tourist corridor of Zihuatanejo and Ixtapa has long run as a relatively calm pocket, and the trouble that makes the news is generally tied to other parts of the state, inland municipalities and highway routes, and to organized crime settling scores, not to tourists on Playa La Ropa.

-What a friend who lives here would tell you: fly in, don’t do long overland drives around Guerrero, keep the beach-town routine, and you’ll likely never sense any of it.
-Skip the late-night solo wandering into areas well outside the tourist core, same as any city.
+What a friend who lives here would tell you: fly in, don’t do long overland drives around Guerrero, keep to the bay and the resort strip, and you will very likely never sense any of it.
+Take taxis at night rather than wandering solo well outside the tourist core, the same common sense you’d use in any city.
+Don’t go looking for nightlife in neighborhoods no visitor has a reason to be in.
+That’s the whole discipline.

 Zihuatanejo: the town with a pulse

-Base here if you want a town, not a resort, and if you like paying local prices for grilled fish with your feet in the sand.
+Base here if you want a town rather than a compound, you like paying local prices for grilled fish with your feet in the sand, and you want your evenings to involve walking somewhere with a pulse.

 Ixtapa: the easy resort strip